Jeanne Larsen

-Jeanne Larsen (born 1950 in Washington, D.C.) is a poet, novelist, translator, and essayist.
+Jeanne Larsen (born 1950) is an American poet, novelist, translator, and essayist.
 Much of her work shows the growing influence of Buddhist perspectives on U.S. literature.
 This includes not only the poetry and creative nonfiction, but also the novels in her Avalokiteśvara trilogy: Silk Road, Bronze Mirror, and Manchu Palaces.

 Biography

-Larsen grew up on U.S. Army posts in Kansas, Virginia, Pennsylvania and Germany.
-A graduate of Oberlin College, she received her M.A. from Hollins College and her Ph.D. in Comparative Literature from The University of Iowa.
+Born 1950, in Washington, D.C., Larsen grew up on U.S. Army posts in Kansas, Virginia, Pennsylvania and Germany.
+A graduate of Oberlin College, she received her M.A. from Hollins College and her Ph.D. in Comparative Literature from the University of Iowa.
 She has also lived, worked, and studied in Taiwan and Japan.
 In 1980, she moved to the Roanoke Valley of Virginia in the United States, where she taught literature and creative writing at Hollins University until 2019.